 separation.
 They may whimper, whine or cling to you.
 Or they could become subdued and silent.

 Whatever their behavior, try not to overreact by scolding or punishing.
 The best tactic is to reassure them you will be back and, when you return, to praise them for being so patient while you were gone.
 Take solace in the fact that separations should be much easier by the time they're three.

 Boosting your two-year-old's confidence & behavior

-The more confident and secure your two-year-old feels, the more independent and well behaved he’s likely to be.
-You can help him develop these positive feelings by encouraging him to behave more maturely.
-To do this, consistently set reasonable limits that allow him to explore and exercise his curiosity, but that draw the line at dangerous or antisocial behavior.
-With these guidelines, he’ll begin to sense what's acceptable and what's not.
+The more confident and secure your two-year-old feels, the more independent and well behaved they're likely to be.
+You can help them develop these positive feelings by encouraging them to behave more maturely.
+Consistently set reasonable limits that allow them to explore and exercise their curiosity, but draw the line at dangerous or antisocial behavior.
+They'll soon begin to sense what's acceptable and what's not.

 The key is consistency.
 Praise them every time they play well with another child, or whenever they feed, dress or undresses themselves without help, or when they complete an activity by themself.
 When you do this, they'll start to feel good about these accomplishments and themself.